GMOD/Apollo/docs/Troubleshooting.md

 Please check that you don't already have a tomcat running ``netstat -tan | grep 8080``.
 Sometimes tomcat does not exit properly.  ``ps -ef | grep java`` and then ``kill -9`` the offending processing.

+Note that you can also configure tomcat to run on different ports, or you can launch a temporary instance of apollo with `apollo run-local 8085` for example to avoid the port conflict.

 ### Unable to open the h2 / default database for writing

 If you receive an error similar to this: